JeroMe9496/support/GITHUB/README.md

 ## A. Create a [Github account](https://github.com/join)

 We will create together a Github account for each one of you, in class, the first day<br>
 If you are not present and you want to catch up, please go to directly to [Github Join page](https://github.com/join) and create an account on your own.
-If confused, follow the steps on [WikiHow](https://www.wikihow.com/Create-an-Account-on-GitHub)
+If confused, follow the steps on [WikiHow](https://www.wikihow.com/Create-an-Account-on-GitHub).

 > *Note: If you already have an account on Github, jump to the next section*

 <br>

-## B. Create the "powercoders" repository
+## B. Create the "workshop" repository

-Follow the steps bellow in order to create a new repository named **`powercoders`**<br>
+Follow the steps bellow in order to create a new repository named **`workshop`**<br>
 Go [here](https://help.github.com/en/articles/creating-a-new-repository) for more info.

-> *Note: the name **"powercoders"** is important as we will use external links to show your work to other people, so, please keep this name !*

 ### 1. In the Click New
 ![New repo button](../_assets/git-create-a-new-repository-button.png)